 • have leave to remain as a refugee or a person with Humanitarian Protection (HP).

-What Are Various Sources Of Meeting Financial Requirement?
+What Are Various Sources Of Meeting Financial Requirements?

 Where the applicant has to meet the minimum income threshold, the financial requirement can generally be met in the following 5 ways: